a2stuff/a2d/docs/Building_And_Running.md

 If DeskTop hasn't created `LOCAL/DESKTOP.CONFIG` yet, run `bin/defopt` first to create a default options file.

+Optional:
-Optional: Define `INSTALL_NOLOCDA=1` to skip localizing DA filenames; useful if you switch languages during development and don't want to clutter your install.
+* Define `INSTALL_NOLOCDA=1` to skip localizing DA filenames; useful if you switch languages during development and don't want to clutter your install.
+* Define `INSTALL_NOSAMPLES=1` to skip installing sample media, which can be slow.

 ### Option #3: Mount Folder in Virtual ]\[